 before we get started:

-WHAT THIS LIST IS: A list of store-bought gluten-free snacks for kids.
-Great when you’re traveling, need to send something pre-packaged for school, or want to have something on hand for a friend or playmate who comes over.
+WHAT THIS LIST IS: A list of store-bought gluten-free snacks for kids with gluten sensitivity.
+Great when you’re traveling, need to send something pre-packaged for school, or want to have something on hand for a friend or playmate with celiac disease or gluten intolerance who comes over.
 Includes fun/treat-type snacks and more healthy options.
 (You can also get this list emailed to you in a handy printable by signing up here!)

 WHAT THIS LIST ISN’T: A collection of nutritionally “perfect” snacks without any trace of added sugar, single-use packaging, or a single processed ingredient.
 Many of the snacks below would be in the healthy-ish category.
 Some are decidedly on the treat side.
 Feel free to use the options that work for you and skip the ones that don’t!

 Now, let’s get to it!
 Here are our favorite store-bought gluten-free snacks…

 - I’m all for applesauce pouches for snacks on the go, or when you need something shelf-stable.
 My kids love GoGo Squeeze brand best, but any kind will do!
 (Plus, they’re typically allergy-friendly!)